You will need three basic items…

 A standard bath towel will work fine, however, there are some things to consider.
 A bath towel will be thicker, so you may not feel as stable when balancing.
 When a bath towel bunches or twists underfoot, the bunches can be uncomfortable and distracting.
 Some people also feel like all of the fluffiness of a bath towel makes them feel hotter when laying on their mat.
 You will also need to choose which part of your mat will be uncovered.
 The uncovered portion will pool sweat if you’re a heavy sweater.

 A beach towel will most likely cover your mat, but have the same drawbacks as a bath towel.
 The benefit to using a bath or beach towel is really just economics.
-Both bath and beach towels are cheaper.
+Both bath and beach towels are cheaper (even more so if you manage to find a walmart promo code online).
 You can buy more of them.
 Do less laundry, and replace them when they get stinky.

 Practically speaking, any full water bottle will get you through a hot yoga class, but you may feel more refreshed if your water is cold.
 An insulated water bottle or travel cup is the way to go.
 You can find these types of water bottles most anywhere including grocery and discount stores.